farling42/fvtt-pdf-pager/README.md

 ### Translations

 Feel free to submit a pull request or an issue containing translations for the entries in the en.json file.

+- German translations provided by CePeU
+- French translations provided by Gabryel666